hikari-py/hikari/CONTRIBUTING.md

 To push branches directly to the remote, you will have to name them like this:
   - `task/issue-number-small-info-on-branch`
-    - This should be the default for any commit that doesnt fall in any of the cases under
+    - This should be the default for any commit that doesnt fall in any of the cases under.
   - `feature/issue-number-small-info-on-branch`
-    - This should be used for branches that require more tasks to merge into before going as one MR into `development`
+    - This should be used for branches that require more tasks to merge into before going as one MR into `development`.
   - `bugfix/issue-number-small-info-on-branch`
     - This should be used for bugfixes.

-`issue-number` is optional (only use if issue exists) and can be left out. `small-info-on-branch` should be replaced with a small description of the branch
+`issue-number` is optional (only use if issue exists) and can be left out. `small-info-on-branch` should be replaced with a small description of the branch.

 # Nox